Would you like to get your social media brand noticed?

 a) Follow your followers back – build strategic relationships

-b) Generate a posting schedule – feed your Instagram account with activity
+b) Generate a posting schedule – feed your account with Instagram photos

 c) Get creative – use the filters to differentiate yourself